How to find the best stocks and shares ISA

 Everyone over the age of 18 who is a UK resident for tax purposes can open a stocks and shares ISA and invest up to £20,000 each tax year (6 April to 5 April) in it – as long as you don’t use all of your ISA allowance elsewhere (for example by saving in a cash ISA).

-Who is a stocks and shares ISA for?
+Should you open a stocks and shares ISA?

 To find the best stocks and shares ISA for you it’s important to think about your financial goals and how long you are investing for.

-Alice Haine, personal finance analyst at Bestinvest, says: “Stocks and shares ISAs are best for those with a time horizon of five years or more.
+Alice Haine, personal finance analyst at Bestinvest, says: “A stocks and shares ISA is more appropriate for those with long-term financial goals, such as saving for a child’s education or supplementing retirement income.

-Because five years is a fairly short time horizon, you may want to invest more in less risky assets, like bonds.
-The potential returns could be less than with equities but the risks of losing money are also lower.
+If you’re investing with a view to withdrawing funds after five years, you may want to invest more in less risky assets, like bonds.
+The potential returns could be less than with equities but the risks of losing money are lower.

-Alternatively, stocks and shares ISAs are good for a long-term goal like investing for retirement.
-If this is still decades away, you can afford to take more risk with your money by investing more of it in equities – the risk of loss is higher than bonds, but the potential returns are also higher over the longer term.
+If you’re thinking of investing for longer than this, you can afford to take more risk with your money by investing more of it in equities – the risk of loss is higher than bonds, but the potential returns are also higher over the longer term.

 For example, according to analysis by Darrow Wealth Management, between 1997 and 2024, the S&P 500 returned 9.7% a year on an average.
 The US Aggregate Bond index returned 4.1%.
 Both reflect total returns, which includes dividend income.

-As you get closer to the date you want to retire, you may want to reduce the amount your stocks and shares ISA is invested in equities and invest more in lower risk assets, like bonds.
+As you get closer to the date you want to retire and therefore nearer to cashing in some of your investments, you may want to reduce the amount you are invested in equities and invest more in lower risk assets, like bonds.
+This lessens the chances of the value of your investments being wiped out when you need them to fund your retirement.

 How to find the best stocks and shares ISA